Lois Lane in other media: Superman: Red Son

 Amy Acker voiced Lois Lane in the animated film Superman: Red Son (2020) based on the comic book mini-series written by Mark Millar.
 Raised in the Soviet Union, Superman becomes the champion of the people, and is dub by the American media the "Soviet Superman".
 Lois is married to Lex Luthor.
 She meets Superman when he prevents a satellite from crashing into Metropolis and interviews him on the roof of the Daily Planet, where she shows him documents of secret Soviet gulag.
-This leads Superman to confront Stalin, and becoming the new leader of the Soviet Union and begins to spread the influence of the Soviet state.
+This leads Superman to confront Joseph Stalin, becoming the new leader of the Soviet Union and spreading the influence of the Soviet state.
 Years later, Luthor becomes President of the United States with Lois as the press secretary and Vice President James Olsen ushers in a new age of prosperity in the United States that threatens Superman and the Soviet dominance.

 Justice League Dark: Apokolips War

 Romijn and O'Connell reprise their roles as Lois and Superman/Clark in the animated film Justice League Dark: Apokolips War (2020).
 Two years after a failed preemptive strike by the Justice League against Darkseid, Darkseid's forces have taken over Earth and Earth is in ruin.
 Superman has lost his powers after Darkseid infused liquid Kryptonite into his body.
 Lois helped recruited members of the Suicide Squad led by Harley Quinn.
 Superman and his wife Lois and the remaining heroes on Earth form a plan to stop the "Reapers", devices used by Darkseid to drain Earth's magma which will destabilize and destroy the planet.
 Lois also assists the team in stopping the Paradooms' assault at the LexCorp building before she sets the building to be self-destructed, sacrificing herself.
-Her death causes much grief to Superman to the point he frees himself from Trigon's possession.
+Her death causes much grief to Superman to the point that he frees himself from Trigon's possession.

 Superman: Man of Tomorrow

-In the animated film Superman: Man of Tomorrow (2020) Alexandra Daddario voiced Lois Lane.
+In the animated film Superman: Man of Tomorrow (2020), Alexandra Daddario voiced Lois Lane.
 An original story written by Tim Sheridan, featuring a young Clark Kent still early in his career as Superman and working as an intern for the Daily Planet and learning on the job how to save the city of Metropolis.
 At the start of the film, during a Lexcorp event at S.T.A.R.
 Labs, Luthor is arrested by the authority when Lois (a recipient of Luthor journalism scholarship) plays a tape recording of Luthor's illegal dealings.
 Lois, a grad student, is hired by Perry White at the Daily Planet and meets Clark Kent.
 She later interviews Lobo at S.T.A.R.
 Labs and live streams the final battle between Superman and Parasite at a nuclear power plant.